vanus-labs/docs/user-manual/getting-started/install/k8s(recommended).md

 order: 1
 ---

-# Use kubernetes to install Vanus
+# Use Kubernetes to install Vanus

 ## Prerequisites

 Before installing Vanus, you must meet the following prerequisites:

-1. You must have a kubernetes cluster and access to the internet from that cluster to fetch images.
+1. You must have a Kubernetes cluster and access to the internet from that cluster to fetch images.
 2. You have installed the [kubectl](https://kubernetes.io/docs/tasks/tools).

 ## Install Vanus